-In 2022-25 NPDC will have five community boards: Clifton, Inglewood, Puketapu-Bell Block, Kaitake and Waitara Every Community Board plays a key role in advising the Council on issues important to the localised communities within the district.
+Community Boards NPDC has five community boards: Clifton, Inglewood, Kaitake, Puketapu-Bell Block and Waitara Every Community Board plays a key role in advising the Council on issues important to the localised communities within the district.
 Community Board members need to be aware of the communities and issues in their area.
-If you're planning to stand for a Community Board, it is recommended that you attend at least one Community Board meeting to become familiar with the processes, relevant issues and the nature of the work.
-While Community Boards currently meet formally on a six-weekly cycle, much of the work of the Community Board is undertaken outside of the formal meeting process.
+If you're planning to stand for a Community Board, it is recommended that you attend at least one Community Board meeting to become familiar with the processes, relevant issues and the nature of the work While Community Boards currently meet formally on a six-weekly cycle, much of the work of the Community Board is undertaken outside of the formal meeting process.
 Community Board meetings are held at various times, depending on what works best for a particular community.
 Being a member of a Community Board involves a mix of daytime and evening commitments.
 Community Board Plans In collaboration with their community, each Community Board prepares a three-year Community Board Plan which sets out the visions and aspirations of the Board.
 Community Board Plans provide the Council with an insight about the matters that are important to each of the communities, and advises on where investment and action is needed.
 Each plan is mapped spatially and provided on the Council website - along with the Community Investment Plan showing the LTP investments and community projects in the Community Board areas.
-Community Boards Role of community boards
+Community Board Discretionary Fund Each Community Board has \$150,000 per annum indexed to inflation.
+Through a Discretionary Fund framework, each Community Board can allocate funding to enable the delivery of projects within their communities.
+Role of community boards

-Representing the interests of their communities Considering and reporting on matters referred by the Council Maintaining an overview of Council services to the community Preparing submission to the Council on expenditure in their community Communicating with the community Community Board members responsibilities
+Representing the interests of their communities

+Considering and reporting on matters referred by the Council

+Maintaining an overview of Council services to the community

+Advising Council on expenditure in their community

+Communicating with the community Community Board members responsibilities